-2.1 Over-Designation Prohibited.
-Any party or non-party who designates information or items for protection under this Order as "CONFIDENTIAL" or "HIGHLY CONFIDENTIAL - ATTORNEY EYES ONLY" must only designate specific material that qualifies under the appropriate standards.
+2.4 Over-Designation Prohibited.
+Any party or non-party who designates information or items for protection under this Order as "CONFIDENTIAL," "PRIVILEGED," or "HIGHLY CONFIDENTIAL - ATTORNEY EYES ONLY" must only designate specific material that qualifies under the appropriate standards.
 To the extent practicable, only those parts of documents, items, or oral or written communications that require protection shall be designated.
 Designations with a higher confidentiality level when a lower level would suffice are prohibited.
 Mass, indiscriminate, or routinized designations are prohibited.
-Unjustified designations expose the designator to sanctions, including the Court's striking all confidentiality designations made by that designator.
-Designation under this Order is allowed only if the designation is necessary to protect material that, if disclosed to persons not authorized to view it, would cause competitive or other recognized harm.
+Unjustified designations expose the designator to sanctions, including the Court's striking all confidentiality and privilege designations made by that designator.
+Designation under this Order is allowed only if the designation is necessary to protect against the disclosure of confidential or privileged information to third parties and/or to protect material that, if disclosed to persons not authorized to view it, would cause competitive or other recognized harm.
 Material may not be designated if it has been made public, or if designation is otherwise unnecessary to protect a secrecy interest.
 If a designator learns that information or items that it designated for protection do not qualify for protection at all or do not qualify for the level of protection initially asserted, that designator must promptly notify all parties that it is withdrawing the mistaken designation.